 - protection – use short pieces around straps or rope when staking up a tree or supporting other plants to prevent chafing

 - rain barrel hose – cut a short length off the end that connects to the tap and use it on your water barrel to fill watering cans

 - blade protection – slit a short length and put over sharp pruning saw blades to protect the blade and you

-- door stop – place under a door to keep it from swinging shut
+- door stop – place a short piece under a door to keep it from swinging shut

 Tranquil Garden Urban Homestead, Victoria, BC